-Action verbs in speech writing give your words immediacy.
-They carry color and passion, communicating with clarity and precision.
-Use them, and they'll stop your audience from thinking here's another 'blah, blah, blah, bland' speech.
+Strong action verbs in speech writing give your words immediacy.
+They carry color and passion: communicating with clarity and precision.
+Use them, and they'll stop your audience inwardly groaning over yet another ho-hum, blah, blah, blah speech.

 Mary expressed her disappointment by pulling a face.

-That's lots of words and, although it does get the idea across, we can do better.
+That's quite a few words and, although it does get the idea across about what Mary is doing and feeling, we can do better.
+Much better.

 Mary grimaced.